pylover/adia/README.md

 make clean serve
 ```

-then open http://localhost:8000 in your favorite browser to use `dial` wihtout
+then open http://localhost:8000 in your favorite browser to use `adia` wihtout
 the `CPython`.

 Isn't that nice?